CodeChrisB/ChrisChat/README.md

 - Password❌
 - Encryption of chat❌
 - Diffrent ranks like an admin who can kick people out of the chat room❌
+- Chat to Pdf using PdfMake (I really would like to do that one)❌

 ### CodeChrisB